hn-88/OSREC-interp/appdir/readme.txt

-Created for uploading .Desktop and icon files, used in creating AppImages for Linux.
+This appdir contains the files needed to create AppImage files for Linux.